Eco work for HSC Crawler28 October 2021

 Norwegian crane company uses new 275-tonne HSC lattice boom crawler crane for environmental work.

 Norwegian crane rental company Mikkelsen Kran og Transport has taken delivery of a 275-tonne lattice boom crawler crane, the SCX2800A-3, made by Japanese manufacturer Sumitomo Heavy Industries Construction Cranes (HSC).

-The machine was supplied by HSC’s Norwegian distributor ANK AS and is the fourth HSC crawler Mikkelsen Kran owns (it already has two other SCX2800A-3s and one SCX1000A-3).
+The machine was supplied by HSC’s Norwegian distributor ANK AS and it is the fourth HSC crawler Mikkelsen Kran now owns (it already has two other SCX2800A-3s and one SCX1000A-3).

-Commenting on his impressions of the crane Anders Kiel, managing director and a co-founder of ANK AS, said, “It has an impressive capacity which outperforms the competition in its class and easy and simple to use design.”
+Commenting on his impressions of the crane Anders Kiel, managing director and a co-founder of ANK, said, “The the SCX2800A-3 lattice boom crawler has an impressive capacity which outperforms the competition in its class and easy and simple to use design.”